Exclusive: Mayweather contender Malik Hawkins talks Oct 10 and future

-Asked what he knows about his opponent on October 10, Hawkins replied: “I guess he is mostly famous for the fight he had with Maxim Dadashev.
+Asked what he knew about his opponent on October 10, Hawkins replied: “I guess he is mostly famous for the fight he had with Maxim Dadashev.

 “That fight, unfortunately, led to the death of Dadashev.
-I know he is more of a pressure fighter and that’s going to try to bully me.
+I know he is more of a pressure fighter, and he’s going to try to bully me.

-“He is going to try to put pressure on me, but I definitely see me outboxing him.
+“He will try to put pressure on me, but I definitely see me outboxing him.
 Just staying sharp and smart in the ring.”

-On what he hopes a victory over Matias will lead to, he added: “I’m just going one fight at a fine.
+He added on what he hopes a victory over Matias will lead to: “I’m just going one fight at a fine.

 “But I do believe that this win will push me in position for a future world title shot,” predicted Hawkins.

 A huge fight is on the cards in the division between unified champions Jose Ramirez and Josh Taylor.
-This could mean a few belts are up for grabs if the winner moves up soon after.
+This scenario could mean a few belts are up for grabs if the winner moves up soon.

 FLOYD MAYWEATHER FIGHTER

 “I think that they are both good fighters, but I do consider myself the big bully in my division.
-As far as talk of a unification goes, I think it should happen.
+As far as the talk of unification goes, I think it should happen.